kateharborne/SimSpin.jl/docs/src/index.md

     ```

 !!! note
-    In the above procedure we read in our simulation data from file (Step 3) and immediately use it to build a kinematic datacube (Step 4).
-Although this is perfectly functional for a single observation, if taking more than one observation the [`build_datacube`](@ref) function must convert the particle data from the simulation reference frame to the galaxy's reference frame every time.
-The function [`sim_to_galaxy`](@ref) is provided to do this conversion so that preconverted data can be supplied to [`build_datacube`](@ref) instead.
-Run this command before passing `galaxy_data` to [`build_datacube`](@ref) for massively increased performance:
+    The most efficient way to take multiple observations is to pass [`build_datacube`](@ref) an array of Environments.
+These can be created idividually or by passing the [Environment Constructor](@ref) an array of the values that you wish to observe.
+For example, to take an observation at redshifts 0.05, 0.1 and 0.15 each at an inclination of 70 degrees and 80 degrees using a constant  virial radius of 200 kpc there are two options:
+        ```
+            > environments = Environment([0.05 0.1 015], [70 80], 200)

-        > galaxy_data = SimSpin.sim_to_galaxy(sim_data)
+            > environments = Environment(0.05:0.05:0.15, 70:10:80, 200)
+        ```
+    Both options will return an array of environments which can then be used as the environment parameter in Step 4 above.
+This will then return an array of tuples, each one consisting of the datacube and the observational properties used.
+See [`build_datacube`](@ref) and [Environment Constructor](@ref) for more details.

 !!! warning
     Do not multithread any SimSpin functions as a user.
-Each observation is already multithreaded and will run on as many cores as available.
-To see how to allow SimSpin to use more cores see [Multi-Threading](@ref).
+Each observation is already multithreaded and will run on as many threads as available.
+To see how to allow SimSpin to use more threads see [Multi-Threading](@ref).

 ## General Functions
 ```@docs